-Macedonia: Progressive feed-in tariffs for small hydropower plants in Macedonia3.
-April 2015. / SEE Energy News
+Macedonia: Progressive feed-in tariffs for small hydropower plants in Macedonia, SEE Energy News

 Around 1,100 GWh of electricity can be generated from small hydropower plants in Macedonia, which represents a significant part of country’s hydro potential (17.5 percent).
 In the future, this potential will improve the ratio between renewable and non-renewable energy sources.